bl831/bl831-web/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Some basic markdown usage reminders are below, but more detailed [Markdown Documentation](https://www.markdownguide.org) may be useful.

 ## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for